 This is correct, but two other factors play a big part:

 Firstly, it's likely that more material will need to be added to make your new design.
 This happens in 9 out of 10 projects I work on.
 Let's say a client comes to me with 2 rings with a variety of gemstones they love, but one ring is made of 9ct white gold and the other is 18ct yellow gold.
-We don't mix carats of gold, so one of the golds won't be used in the new piece.
+We can mix carats of gold, but not different colours of gold, so one of the golds won't be used in the new piece.
 And we will likely need to add more gold to the carat that we are working in.

 Secondly, the process of re-modelling existing jewellery is more complex and time-consuming than making it from new.
 Different techniques are used that can make it a longer process.
 It's important to remember that you are investing in years of expertise and knowledge when it comes to this way of working.